Think You Know Everything About Quartz?

 The Composition of Quartz

 You might be surprised to hear this one, but most quartz countertops aren’t entirely made of quartz.
-Usually, quartz kitchen countertops account 10% of their volume to a polymeric or cement-based binder.
+Usually, quartz kitchen countertops account for 10% of their volume to a polymeric or cement-based binder.
 The other 90% is actual quartz, waste marble, granite, and natural stone or recycled industrial materials like silica, mirrors, ceramic, glass, and more.

 Different rocks combined with binders is ultimately what makes typical quartz kitchen countertops, so it’s technically a compound, man-made stone.
 Although many of these slabs of stone for your kitchen are not composed of solid quartz, this isn’t a bad thing necessarily.
 Although we love a natural granite countertop here at Stone International, the beauty of quartz is that it’s incredibly more heavy-duty because of its high resistance to stains and scratches.